 The vision can be affected in many ways by a migraine.
 We already discussed sensitivity to light, but other vision issues may include:

 Visual symptoms are present in migraines with aura or ocular migraines.
 While aura will likely affect both eyes and occur 20-30 minutes before a migraine, ocular migraines will affect just one eye and occur with or without a headache.

 Since sight is an important part of most human activities, this can be a particularly debilitating symptom.

 If you experience migraines frequently, you may be searching for natural remedies for migraines.
 While there are some self-care practices you can perform at home (i.e., getting enough sleep, not skipping meals, keeping a migraine journal and avoiding triggers), we want to introduce you to a natural way to be proactive about your migraine care.

 The neck is related to migraines in a number of ways.
 For example, the upper cervical spine protects the brainstem, but a misalignment can actually put pressure on the brainstem and inhibit proper function.
 The cervical spine facilitates blood flow to the brain, but a misaligned cervical spine can have the opposite effect.
 In fact, when the C1 is out of alignment, it may prevent proper cerebrospinal fluid drainage and lead to intracranial pressure.

 It makes sense then why upper cervical chiropractic care, a subspecialty of chiropractic, is finding much success helping reduce the frequency and severity of migraines.
-In fact, some patients even find that migraines are completely resolved after just one or two adjustments.
+In fact, some patients even find that complete resolution of their migraines after just one or two adjustments.
 To learn if you are a good candidate for this form of care, find a practitioner in your local area, and schedule a consultation.